CDL-Quantum/CohortProject_2021/Week3_VQE/README.md

 For VQEs however there is a claim that no major differences exist in the accuracy between the Bravyi-Kitaev and the Jordan-Wigner transformations (it's in Artur's lecture but no ref found yet!).

 2. What are the requirements for a function of qubit operators to be a valid mapping for the fermionic operators?
-Any mapping protcol should size consistent, meaning the N sites from the Fock space should be represented with n qubits.
+Any mapping protocol should size consistent, meaning the N sites from the Fock space should be represented with n qubits.
 Additionally given that electrons are fermions, the mapping should also follow a fermionic statistics.
 Since the desired quantity is the energy <H>, the mapping should also be iso-spectra, meaning that the eigen values of the Hamiltonian in the qubit space are the same as in the Fermionic basis.